 One of them was my Delta Platinum AMEX that I canceled years ago.

 I went in and removed all of the cards from my account.
 Yes, you can remove all of your cards, You’ll need to type in your card information each time you pay for a ticket, but that’s not a high price to pay.
+However, you may want to keep your American Express Platinum card on file to get easier access to the Delta SkyClub.

 If I had four cards on file with Delta, what about an airline I hardly ever use, like United?